TopoVague/IBC_dev/README.md

 4. run **python updateJSON.py <File_Name>**, output file <File_Name>+bom_udpated.json

-### How to identify the frequent patterns
+### D. How to identify the frequent patterns

 1. Download "06.
 Module Platform".
-In the terminal, type "uvicorn app.main:app --reload"
+2. In the terminal, type "uvicorn app.main:app --reload"
-2. Open the local interface at: http://127.0.0.1:8000
+3. Open the local interface at: http://127.0.0.1:8000
-3. Upload the MSD dataset in csv format
+4. Upload the MSD dataset in csv format
-4. Change the variables, including "Rooms", "Max Width", "Compactness" and "Min Support"
+5. Change the variables, including "Rooms", "Max Width", "Compactness" and "Min Support"
-5. Click the button "Mine & Filter"
+6. Click the button "Mine & Filter"
-6. Click the button "Group Patterns"
+7. Click the button "Group Patterns"
-7. Enter the room combination, then click "Search" to query the specific patterns
+8. Enter the room combination, then click "Search" to query the specific patterns

 ## Team
 - Evangelos Pantazis / ZHAW - Senior Researcher